 2.1.5.2.
 End-User Denies Authorization or Invalid Request

-If the End-User denies the authorization or the End-User authentication fails, the Authorization Server MUST return the error Authorization Response as defined in 4.1.2.1 of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+If the End-User denies the authorization or the End-User authentication fails, the Authorization Server MUST return the error Authorization Response as defined in 4.1.2.1 of OAuth 2.0 (Hardt, D., Ed., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749].
 (HTTP errors unrelated to RFC 6749 are returned to the User Agent using the appropriate HTTP status code.)